vaclav2016/xmppredis/README.md

 Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between Jabber and REDIS-queue's.

 What use case for this project?
-For example, this project need if You want send messages from php-page to Jabber.
-In this case, You just a send message to REDIS queue.
+For example, this project need if You want send messages from php-page to somebody via Jabber.
+In this case, You just a place message to REDIS queue.

 Another use case - building bridges between social platforms (and email etc).